 Skip to content

-Climate interventions: research vs. deployment
+research vs deployment

 Research into the uncertainties of climate interventions is often mistaken for advocacy or a decision to deploy these technologies.
 This confusion undermines informed decision-making and can stall critical research, including studies on potential risks—ultimately weakening efforts to prevent harmful applications.